 AW: I love how you created your website, it felt almost like a video game.
 You often mentioned Zelda as a point of reference during our previous conversations, what is it about video games that captivate you so much?

 LS: Video games uphold the most intense suspense of disbelief.
 I don’t know how many days I have booted up an intricately detailed world and suddenly I snap out of it 6-10 hours later.
 Because you have the freedom to move around and make choices I feel like there is nothing quite like it.
 It is incredibly immersive.
 It is an all-encompassing experience and once you are in, you are in.
 Within that context you can feel all these design and gameplay choices, engage in themes and morality related to our world, but you are still in Hyrule, Nilfgaard or the Lands Between.
 This is something I wish to achieve myself over the years within my art, creating an immersive experience that makes the audience feel they are in my world, whilst engaging in critical subjects.
 I find modern art incredibly anti-immersion.
 Once one reads an opening text explaining a piece or a show, it immediately relates everything to subjects, themes, lives and circumstances outside of the art pieces.
 I understand why this is important but it’s not the style I want to achieve.
 I recently went to a show, Peckham24 in London, and they had the nuance to display no text on the wall and left all statements and descriptions within a folded piece of paper that you could pick up.
-Such a difference for the suspense of disbelief!
+Such a difference in the suspense of disbelief!

 AW: Photography has evolved in so many ways, probably a bit like video games too, it has always been evolving.
 A lot of the works that you created lately are 3D renders, why did you decide to take on such a medium?

 LS: I had a crazy phase during the pandemic where I considered retraining myself as a game designer and I picked up 3D design within that process.
 When classmates started building darkrooms in their bathrooms I started dreaming of creating my own Hyrule.
 After discovering that creating and solving gameplay mechanics and loops aren’t necessarily my thing, I still envisioned ideas, stories and worlds that needed to be created from scratch.
-I continued my journey within 3D software, but now with the still image — a photograph, as the result.
+I continued my journey with 3D software, but now with the still image — a photograph, as the result.

 AW: For many photographers there’s almost this need I felt, for them to actively engage with social media, namely Instagram, on the contrary for you Luc, it looks like you remain relatively quiet, why is that?